-- (a) All employees are registered and properly trained; - (b) All record-retention requirements are met; - (c) All requirements for the physical security of cannabis and the establishment are met; - (d) If a hybrid retailer key employee or retailer key employee, the following items are conspicuously posted in the establishment in a location and manner so they are clearly and readily identifiable to qualifying patients, caregivers and consumers: - (1) Cannabis establishment license; - (2) The name of all licensed pharmacists, if applicable; and - (3) The price of all cannabis offered by the establishment as identified by their brand name as registered pursuant to section 21a-XXX-31 of these Policies and Procedures; and - (e) If a hybrid retailer key employee, the establishment has appropriate United States Pharmacopeia or comparable pharmaceutical reference materials for the purposes of dispensing, compounding, titrating, diluting, and other purposes as needed, to ensure that cannabis can be properly dispensed; and - (f) Any other filings or notifications required to be made on behalf of the cannabis establishment as set forth in sections 21a-XXX-1 to 21a-XXX-40, inclusive, of these Policies and Procedures, are completed.
+- (a) All employees are registered and properly trained; - (b) All record-retention requirements are met; - (c) All requirements for the physical security of cannabis and the establishment are met; - (d) If a key employee of a dispensary facility, hybrid retailer, or retailer, the following items are conspicuously posted in the establishment in a location and manner so they are clearly and readily identifiable to qualifying patients, caregivers and consumers: - (1) Cannabis establishment license; - (2) The name of all licensed pharmacists, if applicable; and - (3) The price of all cannabis offered by the cannabis establishment as identified by their registered product name pursuant to section 21a-421j-30 of the Regulations of Connecticut State Agencies; and - (e) If a key employee of a dispensary facility or hybrid retailer, the cannabis establishment has appropriate United States Pharmacopeia or comparable pharmaceutical reference materials for the purposes of dispensing, compounding, titrating, diluting, and other purposes as needed, to ensure that cannabis can be properly dispensed; and

+(f) Any other filings or notifications required to be made on behalf of the cannabis establishment as set forth in sections 21a-421j-1 to 21a-421j-39, inclusive, of the Regulations of Connecticut State Agencies, are completed.

-Section 21a-XXX-11.
+Section 21a-421j-11.
 Employee Training.

-- (a) When an employee registers with the department, if applicable, prior to commencing work, a cannabis establishment shall provide employee training, including, but not limited to: - (1) The proper use of the Cannabis Analytic Tracking System and of security measures and controls that have been adopted for the prevention of diversion, theft, loss and adulteration of cannabis; - (2) Procedures and instructions for responding to an emergency; - (3) On-the-job and other related education, commensurate with the tasks expected to be performed, including but not limited to the training required by section 21a-XXX-5 of these Policies and Procedures; - (4) If a hybrid retailer employee with access to patient records, professional conduct, ethics, and state and federal laws regarding patient confidentiality, and - (5) If a dispensary technician: developments in the medical use of marijuana.

-- (b) A cannabis establishment shall ensure continued competency of employees through continuing supplemental in-service training, and shall maintain a written log documenting the initial and continuing training of employees, which shall contain (A) the names and signatures of the trainee and training supervisor, (B) the dates of the training, and (C) a general description of the topics covered. - (c) Prior to commencing work, an incoming key employee shall review and sign all employee training records as confirmation of understanding the contents.
+- (a) When an employee, cannabis testing laboratory employee, or research program employee registers with the department, prior to commencing work, the cannabis establishment, cannabis testing laboratory, or research program that employs such individual shall provide employee training, including, but not limited to: - (1) The proper use of the Cannabis Analytic Tracking System and of security measures and controls that have been adopted for the prevention of diversion, theft, loss and adulteration of cannabis; - (2) Procedures and instructions for responding to an emergency; - (3) On-the-job and other related education, commensurate with the tasks expected to be performed, including but not limited to the training required by section 21a-421j-5 of the Regulations of Connecticut State Agencies; - (4) If a dispensary facility or hybrid retailer employee with access to patient records, professional conduct, ethics, and state and federal laws regarding patient confidentiality; and - (5) If a dispensary technician: developments in the medical use of marijuana. - (b) A cannabis establishment shall ensure continued competency of employees through continuing supplemental in-service training, and shall maintain a written log documenting the initial and continuing training of employees, which shall contain (A) the names and signatures of the trainee and training supervisor, (B) the dates of the training, and (C) a general description of the topics covered. - (c) Prior to commencing work at a cannabis establishment, an incoming key employee shall review and sign all employee training records as confirmation of understanding the contents.
 Prior to commencing work, an incoming licensed pharmacist shall review and sign all dispensary technician training records as confirmation of understanding the contents.

-Section 21a-XXX-12.
-Notification of Changes by Cannabis Establishments.
+Section 21a-421j-12.
+Employee Requirements; Notification of Changes by Licensees, Backers, Key Employees and Employees.